2024-25 Edition

 • UCI Canvas:Hosts course content online, including syllabi, files, quizzes, assignments, and more.
 Not all courses will use Canvas.

-• EEE+ Evaluations: Submit feedback for online instructor evaluations.
+• EEE+ Evaluations: UCI's instructor evaluation tool.

 • EEE+ EaterEvals: Displays summaries of qualitative data from official, final instructor evaluations.